coopdigital/coop-frontend/packages/README.md

 Once approved and merged - go to the [Actions tab](https://github.com/coopdigital/coop-frontend/actions) in Github.
 There are two workflows which you need to run.

-If you need permissions email matt.tyas@coop.co.uk or michael.chadwick@coop.co.uk
+If you need permissions please contact us via Slack in the [#experience-library-support](https://co-opdigital.slack.com/archives/C01ASJRQUCD) channel

 ### Versioning workflow